open-contracting/standard-development-handbook/docs/systems/services.md

 ## Sentry

-Sentry is used by OCDS for multiple clients.
+Sentry is used by ODS for multiple clients.
 There should be at least one member with the Member role from OCP.

 ## Transifex